-Elephant poaching for Ivory trades is rampant for years, giving a massive toll on the elephants and the environment.
-Awareness was raised, concerns about the giant existing land animals and Ivory trades are stopped.
+Elephant poaching for the Ivory trade is rampant for years, giving a massive toll on the elephants and the environment.
+Awareness was raised, and concerns about the giant existing land animals and Ivory trades are stopped.
 But still, there are thousands of elephants killed for ivory despite banning such extensive transactions.

 An alarming number of deaths from poaching might lead to elephant extinction.
 It will also affect our environment, for elephants has a role in the ecosystem.

 Why is there elephant poaching, and why does the trade of ivory lead elephants to their death?
 When did such poaching start?
 These questions are going to be answered as read further.

 Demand for ivory, particularly from China, Japan, Vietnam, and Thailand, where it is valued for decorative and Ornamental purposes – saw a dramatic upturn in the 1970s.

 With this came a significant increase in ivory poaching, with 80% of the market being supplied by illegally poached ivory hunted by well-organized outfits armed with automatic weaponry.

 Consequently, wild populations of African elephants have been decimated to meet the high demand, fuelled by the high financial rewards being offered to ivory poachers and traders alike.

 While female (and even some male) Asian elephants do not have tusks and are therefore of little interest to poachers, African elephants of both sexes sport tusks, making them primary targets for ivory poachers.

 However, ivory from Asian elephants is purported of higher quality, making tusked specimens vulnerable to poaching.

 To curb the slaughter of elephants, CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) initiated a ban on the international trade in ivory in 1989.
 This initially eliminated some of the major outlets, and as a result, elephant populations started to recover in some regions.